Guadalupe Urbina: Continued activism and recognition (2010spresent)

-On a February 2021 broadcast by the Kioscos Socioambientales program of the University of Costa Rica, Urbina delivered a statement with program director Mauricio Álvarez and activist Osvaldo Durán that denounced the "impunity for crimes against indigenous people", specifically speaking on the murder of Bribri leader Sergio Rojas and perceived inaction by the state.
-The statement was signed by seventy-five national and international organizations and more than one hundred twenty individuals, including academics and activists.
+On a February 2021 broadcast by the Kioscos Socioambientales program of the University of Costa Rica, Urbina delivered a statement with program director Mauricio Álvarez and activist Osvaldo Durán that denounced the "impunity for crimes against indigenous people", and specifically spoke about the murder of Bribri leader Sergio Rojas and perceived inaction by the state.
+The statement was signed by seventy five national and international organizations and more than one hundred twenty individuals, including academics and activists.
 One year after the murder of land activist Yehry Rivera on 24 February 2020, Urbina and the Orquesta de las Selvas Tropicales (Orchestra of the Tropical Rainforests) published an adaptation of León Gieco's "Cinco Siglos Igual" as a tribute to the efforts of Indigenous communities in protecting their land rights and traditions.

 Artistry

 According to musician and professor Juan Carlos Ureña, Urbina's songs "reflect the force of her land and people and the sounds and traditions of Guanacaste folklore."
 Urbina says that her musical repertoire can comprise more than one hundred songs at one time, something she considers normal for her musical experience.
-Urbina has also written dozens of songs — her song "Vengo de una Tierra" ("I Come From a Land"), about hailing "from a burning hot land that is only for one people who know how to feel and who want to live", is one song that she says is most liked by Guanacastecans.
+Urbina has also written dozens of songs — her song "Vengo de una Tierra" ("I Come from a Land"), about hailing "from a burning hot land that is only for one people who know how to feel and who want to live", is one song that she says is most liked by Guanacastecans.
 Within her works, Urbina often references the unique qualities of Guanacaste's people and utilizes metaphors to symbolize the province itself.
 She has also incorporated aspects of African heritage into her music.

 Urbina has produced feminist works.
 Since 1991, she has been involved in various stage productions centered on the history of Latin American women.